the1mason/mdpost/README.md

 I am still working on this project, so that's not final version.
 In the future I will add some features:

-- Commandline args for configs (customizable urls, ports and other)
 - Nested folders
 - Simple API for posting
-- View counter
-- Maybe comments (MAYBE)